 Up next is LTV.

 LTV (Lifetime value) — is an overall profit your customer has brought you.

-LTV helps you evaluate your means of attracting new customers and loyalty of your active customers.
-Paying attention to LTV, you can improve profitability of your business and personalize your marketing strategy based on LTV of different customers.
+LTV helps you evaluate your means of attracting new customers and the loyalty of your active customers.
+Paying attention to LTV, you can improve the profitability of your business and personalize your marketing strategy based on the LTV of different customers.
 LTV can also help you optimize your customer retention strategies.

 So you’ve calculated your CRR and got meagre 10% as a result?
 Hey, it’s still too early to go thinking your customers avoid you.
 To have a better understanding of what you can do next, take a look at these metrics from a Mixpanel report:

 You’ve found out your customer retention rate is way lower than normal?
 That’s not impossible to fix.
 Try different customer retention strategies, try noticing what’s special about your audience and pay attention to their reaction.
 Eventually, you’ll see what works best in your case.